joseeden/joeden/docs/018-Observability/001-Introduction-to-Observability.md

 | **First Input Delay**        | Tracks interactivity by measuring the delay in responding to the first user input.    |
 | **Cumulative Layout Shift**  | Evaluates visual stability by measuring unexpected layout shifts during loading.      |

+## Methods of Collecting Metrics

+Metrics can be collected using different approaches depending on the system's design and monitoring needs.

+- **Push Method**
+  - Systems actively send metrics to a central monitoring server.
+  - Ideal for applications behind firewalls or NAT.
+  - Allows controlled, periodic data transmission.

+- **Scrape Method**
+  - A monitoring server requests metrics from systems at regular intervals.
+  - Commonly used in environments like Prometheus.
+  - Ensures up-to-date data by pulling it on demand.

+Which method to choose?
+Consider the following:

+- The type of systems or applications
+- Scalability requirements
+- Complexity of implementation

 ## Service Level Concepts